HidetakeTanaka/AutoLogger/README_integrated.md

 F1 = 2 * (Precision * Recall) / (Precision + Recall)
 ```

-All metrics are printed automatically in the console after each model/baseline finishes.
+All metrics are printed automatically in the console after each model/baseline finishes!

 ---